Photo by Innerbody Research

 NAG is a chemical related to glucose that helps build joints and connective tissues.
 It’s primarily found in shellfish, so most supplements with NAG aren’t vegan-friendly.
 Most of the time, NAG is used to treat IBD, as it creates a biofilm that supports the intestine’s mucus layer.41 This also means there’s a chance it can help with leaky gut symptoms, though research is still ongoing.

 Demulcent plants — such as marshmallow root, slippery elm, licorice, and aloe vera — have anti-inflammatory properties; they coat the mucous membranes in your intestines.
 The additional mucosal coating is thought to protect irritated, sensitive mucosal barriers from extra leakage while they heal.
-Clinical research on this function is limited, but some studies have shown that demulcents effectively help optimize gut health in people with IBD.54
+Clinical research on this function is limited, but some studies have shown that demulcents may help optimize gut health in people with IBD.54

-Probiotics are generally safe for most people to take, though, as with any supplement, you should reach out to your doctor before beginning a new regimen.
+Probiotics are generally safe for most people to take, but as with any supplement, you should reach out to your doctor before beginning a new regimen.
 However, if you have pancreatitis or a severely compromised immune system (from undergoing chemotherapy, for example), you should take a leaky gut supplement that doesn’t include probiotics.43 That’s because probiotics are still bacteria, and even otherwise beneficial bacteria can pose a risk to the immunocompromised.

 Pregnant or lactating people should also avoid leaky gut supplements, as should children.